hackersupreme/photos/README.md

 ## Documentation

-The `gatsby-node.js` file is where you can use the `createPages` API that creates pages from data.
+In Gatsby.js the `gatsby-node.js` file is where you can use the `createPages` API that creates pages programmatically from data.

+createPage accepts the following as arguments:
+- path
+	- relative url
+- component
+	- template file to use
+- context
+	- data to be sent to template file

 **gatsby-node.js**
 ```